What is Cellular Health?

-Keeping your cells healthy and functioning as they should is at the core of aging better.
+Keeping your cells healthy and functioning as they should is at the core of healthy aging.
 You can protect your cells and promote cellular health by adding healthy, C15:0 back to your diet with the fatty15 supplement.* Give the hardest working components of your body the support they deserve with fatty15!

 You May Also Like...

 What Is Neurogenesis?

 When we are young, we think of our brains as pliable and able to retain new information as we learn.
 As adults, it can seem like we lose that plasticity.
 We find it more difficult to retain new information or...

 Presynaptic and Postsynaptic Neurons: What Are the Differences?

 Let’s talk about neurons, how they communicate, and the differences between presynaptic and postsynaptic neurons.